RyanMcG/Bits-Books/README.md

     You might need to run the above command as sudo depending on your setup.

-3. Setup and initlize *virtualenv*.
+3. Setup and initialize *virtualenv*.

         cd /path/to/this/project/
         virtualenv --no-site-packages env